techn0man1ac/PerpetualLEDWristwatch/README.md

 Mission:

-"To develop a straightforward and eco-friendly watch that integrates innovative technologies with minimal components, ensuring energy efficiency is within reach for all.".
+"To develop a simply and eco-friendly watch that integrates innovative technologies with minimal components, ensuring energy efficiency is within reach for all.".

 Vision: